sundial-protocol/internal-docs/milestone2.md

 ## Optimised transaction processing for institutional volumes

+In `architecture/scaling.md`, we talk about
+- increased block size to enhance tx flow volume
+- increased operator commitment to enhance tx flow velocity
-This is found in architecture/scaling.md, where we talk about the technically infinite TPS allowed by Sundial, the pursuit of more capable block producers as necessary, and the use of watchers to facilitate movement between chains in a trustless custodial manner.
+- use of watchers to facilitate movement between chains in a trustless custodial manner

-## Advanced mempool management for predictable execution
+### Advanced mempool management for predictable execution

-This is found here:
+In `architecture/roles/watchers.md` we discuss the decentralized network of Facilitators that will be incentivized to monitor the network and ensure that transactions are processed in a timely and efficient manner.
+This will help ensure transactions are executed as rapidly as possible without the need for a centralized mempool.

 ## Efficient reward distribution mechanisms

-This is found here:
+In `architecture/roles/roles.md` we discuss the different incentivization models we have in mind for ensuring community members have an appropriate risk/reward ratio.

+We also elaborate on this in `architecture/roles/watchers.md` and `architecture/roles/operators.md`.
+TODO

 ## Scalable infrastructure designed for growing demand

-This is found in architecture/scaling.md, where we talk about the technically infinite TPS allowed by Sundial, the pursuit of more capable block producers as necessary, and the use of watchers to facilitate movement between chains in a trustless custodial manner.
+In `architecture/scaling.md`, we cover
+- the technically infinite TPS allowed by Sundial
+- pursuit of more capable block producers as necessary
+- the fully parallelized system for rapid asset transfer using Facilitator Watchers